prismhead26/Professional-Employee-Tracking-DB/README.md

 <br>
 Step 3: Source the Schema and Seeds files for the database.
 <br>
-Step 1: Open VsCode(preferred) or another source-code editor if not already running.
+Step 4: Open VsCode(preferred) or another source-code editor if not already running.
 <br>
-Step 2: Open integrated terminal once in the main main folder.
+Step 5: Open integrated terminal once in the main folder.
 <br>
-Step 3: "run npm i" / "sudo npm i" in the terminal to install the required dependencies.
+Step 6: "run npm i" / "sudo npm i" in the terminal to install the required dependencies.
 <br>
-Step 4: Now to run the application, Enter "nodemon index.js" or "npm start" and "node index.js" if you don't have npm nodemon.
+Step 7: Now to run the application, Enter "nodemon index.js" or "npm start" and "node index.js" if you don't have npm nodemon.
 <br>
-Step 5: After the "Connection Successful!" appears in the console, the application will proceed to the next stage.
+Step 8: After the "Connection Successful!" appears in the console, the application will proceed to the next stage.

 ## Links